Keibert Ruiz Preview, Player Props: Nationals vs. Orioles

-The Washington Nationals, including Keibert Ruiz (.195 on-base percentage in past 10 games, 107 points below season-long percentage), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.
+On Wednesday, Keibert Ruiz (.205 on-base percentage in past 10 games, 99 points below season-long percentage) and the Washington Nationals play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 6:35 PM ET.

-In his last appearance, he racked up three hits (going 3-for-5 with a double and two RBI) against the Braves.
+In his last game he had a one-hit performance (1-for-3) against the Orioles.

 Sportsbook Promo Codes